PDLT-University-of-York/test-split-site/docs/ultra/copy-content.md

 6. At this point you can click **Courses** and repeat steps 2-5 if you want to copy items from multiple sites at once.
 <br> ![Annotated screenshot highlighting the Courses button in the copy content interface](images/copy-content-courses.png) <br>
 7. When you have selected all the items you want to copy, click **Start Copy**.
 Refreshing your browser tab may speed up the copying process.

-!!!
-Warning

-	If reusing content from a Blackboard Original site, please refer to our [Reusing content from Original sites guide](https://vle-support.york.ac.uk/ultra/reuse-original-content/).